fabiankuhn/openshift-skills/Readme.md

-# Minishift
+# Openshift Skills
-This documentation shows, how a simple java application can be deployed to openshift via jenkins pipeline.
+This documentation shows, how a simple java application can be deployed to openshift (minishift) via jenkins pipeline.

 More Info
 - Openshift Configs: [Openshift-Config.md](_docs/Openshift-Config.md)